pratibhashinde/Customer-classifcation-KNN/README.md

 # Project-3-customer-classifcation-KNN

-Finding best k for the model and using the same k for test data.
+Customer classification is done using KNN classifier.
+The best k for maximum accuracy is found out and then implemeted on test data.